hubmapconsortium/portal-ui/context/app/markdown/docs/assay/atacseq.md

 | 5 |  Annotation files: cell by gene matrix, Motif analysis, dimensionality reduction, clustering, transcription factor enrichment for one cell vs. rest |  .csv |

 ## HuBMAP Metadata
 The scATACseq metadata.tsv now resides in [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/scatacseq) where it can be viewed and downloaded.
-Any further changes must now be implemented by filing a Github issue for Chuck McCallum.

 The bulkATACseq metadata.tsv now resides at this [Github](https://github.com/hubmapconsortium/ingest-validation-tools/tree/master/docs/bulkatacseq) link.